 Data generated by DHL is sent to COA for review and is checked for completeness, verification and validation.
-The COA QAO combines field and lab data and transmits it to the Lower Colorado River Authority DM annually.
+The COA QAO combines field and lab data and transmits it to the LCRA Data Manager annually approximately at the beginning of the calendar year.

-The LCRA DM performs automated checks of the data using in-house screening tools and adds unique tag identification numbers to the data.
+The LCRA Data Manager inserts received data into a Microsoft SQL Server database and performs automated checks of the data using in-house screening tools and adds unique tag identification numbers to the data.
 The data is then run through the SWQMIS validation tool to ensure correct formatting.
+The data management process through this step can be seen in Figure B10.1 below.

 The data are bundled and transmitted to the TCEQ Project Manager along with a Data Summary Report and Validator Report.
 Data obtained under different QAPPs or amendments are submitted separately to ensure compliance with the QAPP.
 The TCEQ project manager reviews the data and associated reports and provides comments or asks for clarification.
 Upon approval of the data, the TCEQ project manager notifies the TCEQ data manager who transfers the data to SWQMIS.
-The data is also stored on a SQL server database at the Lower Colorado River Authority.